On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

-{\bf B. Effect of parameters and initialization.} In this part, we consider the effect of parameters (i.e., $\lambda$ and $\beta$) of ADMM as well as the effect of initialization for learning such $L_2$ radial function in the optimal settings specified in Table \ref{Tab:L2radial-result}.
+{\bf B. Effect of parameters and initialization.} In this part, we consider the effect of parameters (i.e., $\lambda$ and $\beta$) of ADMM as well as the effect of initialization for learning the $L_2$ radial function in the optimal settings specified in Table \ref{Tab:L2radial-result}.
 The numerical results are presented in Figure \ref{Fig:L2radial-para-init}.
-From Figure \ref{Fig:L2radial-para-init}(a), the effect of the parameters are similar to the previous three simulations and it can be observed that the specific settings, i.e., $\lambda = 10^{-6}$ and $\beta = 1$, are empirically very effective to the proposed ADMM.
-By Figure \ref{Fig:L2radial-para-init}, ADMM is very effective to all random initial schemes, while the random orthogonal initialization schemes may be fail to both SGD methods, at least, in the current neural network settings tuned for the MSRA initialization.
-This in some extent demonstrates that the proposed ADMM is slightly more stable to these random initial schemes.
+From Figure \ref{Fig:L2radial-para-init}(a), the effect of parameters are similar to previous three simulations and it can be observed that the specific settings, i.e., $\lambda = 10^{-6}$ and $\beta = 1$, are empirically effective.
+From Figure \ref{Fig:L2radial-para-init}, we also observe that ADMM is effective to all the random initialization schemes.

-{\bf C. Robustness to noise.} Similar to the learning of $L_1$ radial function, we consider the performance of the proposed ADMM for the noisy training data with different levels of noise.
-Specifically, the variance of the Gaussian noise added into the training samples varies from $0.1$ to $1.1$ for every $0.2$, i.e., the set $\{0.1, 0.3, 0.5, 0.7, 0.9, 1.1\}$ of size 6.
-The curves of training error and test error are shown respectively in Figure \ref{Fig:L2radial-noise}(a) and (b).
-From Figure \ref{Fig:L2radial-noise}, the phenomena in $L_2$ radial function is very similar to that in $L_1$ radial function as shown in Figure \ref{Fig:L1radial-noise}.
-This demonstrates that the proposed ADMM is also robust to the noise in learning such smooth $L_2$ radial function.
+{\bf C. Robustness to noise.} Similar to the learning of $L_1$ radial function, we consider the performance of the proposed ADMM for noisy training data with different levels of noise.
+Specifically, the variance of the Gaussian noise added into the training samples varies from $\{0.1, 0.3, 0.5, 0.7, 0.9, 1.1\}$.
+Curves of training error and test error are shown respectively in Figure \ref{Fig:L2radial-noise}(a) and (b).
+From Figure \ref{Fig:L2radial-noise}, the behavior in learning $L_2$ radial function is similar to that in learning $L_1$ radial function as shown in Figure \ref{Fig:L1radial-noise}.
+This demonstrates that the proposed ADMM is also robust to noise in learning such a smooth $L_2$ radial function.

-\section{Real data experiments}
+\section{Real Data Experiments}